compmeist/wa-time-grid-input/README.md

-## Lit 3 grid time picker.
+## Native web component grid time picker.
 Compatible with Web Awesome 3.

 AM hours in the first two rows, PM hours in the
         next two, minute tiles in their own right-hand column - the same